CiscoDevNet/terraform-provider-intersight/website/docs/d/kubernetes_addon_definition.html.markdown

 # Data Source: intersight_kubernetes_addon_definition
 An addon that can be added to any Kubernetes cluster.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_kubernetes_addon_definition.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `chart_url`:(string) Description of the addon component.
 * `default_install_strategy`:(string) Default installation strategy for the release.* `InstallOnly` - Only install in green field.
 No action in case of failure or removal.* `NoAction` - No install action performed.* `Always` - Attempt install if chart is not already installed.